didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 The learning tax approach requires one set aside a definite amount of hours per week that would be dedicated to learning.
 So, my first order of business was choosing that amount of time.

 Choosing an amount of time to charge as a learning tax to my employer wasn't an easy task.
-I had to make sure that the chosen amount would allow me to learn at a good pace without affecting my ability to deliver my project assignments on time.
+I had to make sure that the amount chosen would allow me to learn at a good pace without affecting my ability to deliver my project assignments on time.

+To achieve that goal, I decided to go with the minimum amount time I could use for learning.
+Because I used the pomodoro technique for focus work, that amount was 25 minutes.
+So, I started by dedicating 25 minutes per day or roughly 2 hours per week.
+That was only 5% of my 40 hours work week which wasn't a lot.

+But after just two weeks, it became evident that the 5% tax wasn't going to make it.
+I couldn't keep up the pace of my online classes.
+Two hours per week weren't going to be enough .
+I needed to take a much larger tax if I wanted to make this learning tax approach work.

+At first, I thought 5% was good because it didn't represent a lot.
+But, I quickly realized that I was dearly mistaken.

 To minimize the impact on my team, I decided to start with a learning tax of 25 minutes per day.
-What that meant was, I would delicate roughly 2 hours per week (40 hours) on learning.\
+That meant that I would delicate roughly 2 hours per week (40 hours) on learning.\
 My first order of business to step the learning tax approach was to choose how much time I would charge as a learning tax to my employer.
 I had no idea or criteria to help me choose.
 But what I knew is I wanted to take an amount of time that wouldn't affect my ability to finish my project assignments on time.
 I knew that if my ability to deliver were affected, I would face a lot of resistance from both the my project manager and my client.

 To minimize impact on my team, I decided to first start with a 2 hours per week learning tax.
 That represented a 5% tax on my weekly work hours.
 But after two weeks, it became evident that two weeks wouldn't make it.
 I was following a course on the online learning platform Coursera and 2 hours wasn't enough for a week's material, I needed more.
 So, I decided to increase the tax to 20% of my weekly work hours.